chirpy2605/voron/V0/Rapid_Burner/README.md

 This toolhead for the Voron v0.2 and various [Printers for Ants](https://3dprintersforants.com/).

-[Mounts](https://github.com/chirpy2605/voron/tree/main/general/Large_Voron_Mounts) are also available to mount this toolhead to the Voron Trident and v2.4 printers.
+There are also [Mounts](https://github.com/chirpy2605/voron/tree/main/general/Large_Voron_Mounts) available to use this toolhead to the Voron Trident and v2.4 printers.

 It has been specifically designed for the Rapido UHF and Dragon UHF hotends.
 There are also alternative mounts for the Dragon + Volcano, Rapido HF, Dragon UHF without extender.